-170 LIFE SCIENCE FOR ELEMENTARY TEACHERS, FALL
+170 LIFE SCIENCE FOR ELEMENTARY TEACHERS FALL FEE, 3(2-3)

 The first of a two course laboratory based biology sequence designed for prospective elementary school science teachers.
-This course is intended to acquaint children with the important concepts of biology and why is it important for students to learn biology and how to help them become independent and creative investigators of nature.
+This course is intended to acquaint students with the important concepts of biology and why is it important for students to learn biology and how to help them become independent and creative investigators of nature.
 This course will explore the practice and science rather than a body of revealed knowledge to be memorized.
 This course is specifically designed to transfer to Western Michigan University's Elementary Education program and may not transfer to other institutions.
+Prerequisites: E, M, R